 Gigya's Chat plugin enables users to chat and share activities in real time, making it suitable for online live events.
 With the Live Chat plugin users can:

-Engage with friends from multiple social networks - The Chat plugin supports signing in with one or more major social network identities, enabling users to chat with their friends across networks and to invite friends to the event.
+- Engage with friends from multiple social networks - The Chat plugin supports signing in with one or more major social network identities, enabling users to chat with their friends across networks.

 This guide walks through the Chat plugin setup and integration and serves as a reference document for the configuration and customization options.